 In downtown Richmond, Knight is a trustee and patron of the First Freedom Center, a nonprofit organization that honors the 1786 passage of the Virginia Statute for Religious Freedom — the law that served as a model for the First Amendment to the U.S. Constitution.
 His company is scheduled to build two Marriott Hotels on a corner lot the center owns in Richmond’s Shockoe Slip district where the temporary state Capitol stood in 1786.
 The project will house an exhibition space and learning center celebrating religious diversity in the United States.
 It will provide the center with “more than sufficient” annual rental income to fund its education activities, says Randolph M. Bell, the center’s president.

 At November’s “Reinventing Real Estate” conference at the College of William & Mary, Knight told an audience that he began building a real estate business after being discharged from the U.S. Army at Fort Lee in the early 1970s.
-He failed his first attempt at the Virginia real estate exam but persevered because he saw many opportunities in commercial real estate.
+He failed his first attempt at the Virginia real estate exam but persevered because he saw many opportunities in real estate investment.
 Taking advantage of generous tax shelter laws, Knight encouraged his investors to borrow money they invested in real estate properties and later pocket $2 worth of tax relief for every dollar they invested.